 - A. Any ball, when bowled, that leaves the playing area or lodges in the net or corner conduit as a result of being hit by the striker, will be called "Dead Ball" by the umpire and will be rebowled.
 This includes balls coming off the striker's bat onto the non-striker or fielders prior to leaving the playing area.
-No runs will count and the original batter must face the rebowled delivery. - B. Any ball, when bowled, that leaves the playing area without being touched by the batter or the fielding side will be called "Dead Ball" by the umpire and rebowled. - C. Any ball that leaves the playing area from an attempted run out by a fielder will be called "Dead Ball" by the umpire.
-All runs made off the ball prior to it leaving the court will count.
+No runs will count and the original striker must face the rebowled ball. - B. Any ball, when bowled, that leaves the playing area without being touched by the batter or the fielding side will be called "Dead Ball" by the umpire and rebowled. - C. Any ball that leaves the playing area as a result of an attempted run out by a fielder will be called "Dead Ball" by the umpire.
+All runs made off the ball, prior to it leaving the court, will count.
 Batters must have crossed to be eligible to score a physical run.
 The ball will not be rebowled.

-RULE 16 - APPEALS FOR DISMISSALS
+RULE 16.
+APPEALS FOR DISMISSALS

-- A. The umpire will not give a batter out unless a fielder appeals.
-The exception to this rule is where a batter is automatically given out Third Ball by the umpire. - B. An appeal must be made prior to the next ball being bowled. - C. An appeal will cover all methods of a dismissal.
+- A. The umpire will not give a batter out unless a fielder appeals. - B. An appeal must be made prior to the next ball being bowled. - C. An appeal will cover all methods of a dismissal.

-RULE 17 - DISMISSALS
+RULE 17.
+DISMISSALS